This course is a unique opportunity to study herbal medicine remotely, in community with others.

 *The final unit, Unit 10, is seasonally focused and designed to be incorporated into the program on an ongoing basis, rather than completed as it’s own unit.

-The Art of Home Herbalism Online is $625 for the entire 10 unit program with access to the online classroom for 1 year.
-This includes a beautiful hard copy of the course handout booklet, herbs for tasting and other goodies to get you started!
+The Art of Home Herbalism Online is $625 for the entire 10 unit program with unlimited access to the online classroom.
+Access to the online classroom never expires.
+This includes a beautiful hard copy of the course handout booklet, herbs for tasting, and other materials to get you started!

 Following registration, students will receive immediate access to the online classroom.
 A welcome packet that includes the course handout booklet will be sent to the address provided at the time of registration within 1 week of registration.

 A certificate will be awarded upon completion of the course.

 Payment plan options are available upon request.
 To inquire about payment plan options please email firstname.lastname@example.org.